mchagneux/computo_paper/paper.md

     - A first category is used whenever the item is clearly identifiable but its class is not proposed.
 This will ensure that our classification can be improved in the future, as images with items in this category will be checked regularly to decide whether a new class needs to be created.
     - Another category is used whenever the annotater does not understand the item they are seeing.
-Images containing items denoted as such will not be used for applications involving classifiction.
+Images containing items denoted as such will not be used for applications involving classification.

 ```{figure} assets/trash_categories.png